 Gaining work experience while studying has many benefits — improving your workplace skills and adding to your résumé are just two from a long list.

-While studying in Australia, you will be permitted to work up to 20 hours per week.
+While studying in Australia, you will be permitted to work up to 40 hours per fortnight.
 Read on for an overview of some of the options available.

 Part-time or casual work

 Many students work part-time or casually during their studies, earning extra income to assist with study expenses.
 Jobs in retail and hospitality are typically easier to secure, but you should consider looking for roles relevant to your studies if you want to gain industry experience.
 Before you begin looking for a job, you must understand the conditions of your student visa and should apply for a tax file number (TFN).
 You should also note that there are certain laws and working conditions that employers must abide by, including minimum pay rates.
 For more information, visit Fair Work Australia.

 Internships are valuable because they provide real industry experience.
 A number of companies in Australia offer internships to international students.
 These may be paid, unpaid or offer a stipend (a small amount to cover transport and lunch).
 Generally, you will need to be studying a relevant degree and provide proof of English language competency.
 An internship can also be a good stepping stone to a paid graduate program (subject to qualifying for the appropriate visa).
 You should note that internships are usually quite competitive — both domestic and international students can find it difficult to secure a position.

 Some university and TAFE courses include student placements or co-ops, which involve working in the industry for a set period of time as a course requirement.
 This is most common in education, nursing, engineering, IT, accounting and communication degrees.
 Placements are usually unpaid, and the duration will vary between courses.

 Finding work experience is generally quite simple, but it may take time to find a position suitable to your skills and interests.
 However, there are a few ‘tips and tricks’ to keep in mind when beginning the job-hunting process.